 10.8 – Force Majeure

-Neither party will be liable to the other for any delay or failure to perform any obligation under this Agreement (except for a failure to pay Fees) if the delay or failure is due to events which are beyond the reasonable control of such party, such as a strike, blockade, war, act of terrorism, riot, natural disaster, failure or diminishment of power or telecommunications or data networks or services, or refusal of a license by a government agency.
+Neither party will be liable to the other for any delay or failure to perform any obligation under the Agreement (except for a failure to pay fees) if the delay or failure is due to events which are beyond the reasonable control of such party, such as a strike, blockade, war, act of terrorism, pandemic, riot, natural disaster, failure or diminishment of power or telecommunications or data networks or services, or refusal of a license by a government agency.

 10.9 – Change of Terms

 Amplitude may modify the terms and conditions of this MSA from time to time, with notice to you in accordance with Section 10.5 (Notices) or by posting the modified terms on the Amplitude website.
 Unless otherwise specified by Amplitude, changes become effective for Customer upon renewal of the then- current Order Form or entry into a new Order Form after the updated version of this MSA goes into effect.
 Customer’s continued use of the Services after the updated version of this MSA goes into effect will constitute Customer’s acceptance of such updated version of this MSA.